guffre/guffre.github.io/_posts/2023-04-27-htb-onlyforyou-writeup.md

 ## Website Enumeration

-Attempting to view `http://10.10.11.210` in the browser hit a redirect to `only4you.htb`
+Attempting to view `http://10.10.11.210` in the browser hits a redirect to `only4you.htb`

 This indicates I should add a `/etc/hosts` entry to point the IP to that hostname: